llvm/circt/docs/Dialects/SV/RationaleSV.md

 ```

 Substitions also allow format specifier after a ':'.
 The meaning of said options
-depends on the of the operand or symbol.
-So far, the follow format specifiers
+depends on the operand type or the operation pointed to by the symbol.
+So far,
-are supported:
+the following format specifiers are supported:

-- Symbol refering to a `hw.hierpath`: the separation character for joining names
+- Symbol refering to a `hw.hierpath`: the separation string for joining names
 in the path.
-Defaults to '.'.
+Defaults to ".".

 Example: